What is SWIFT? The Banking System and Payment Network

 - •Discover the alternative to SWIFT

 The Society for Worldwide Interbank Financial Telecommunications (SWIFT) is a financial messaging system which facilitates the movement of money globally.
-If you’ve ever received or sent money overseas, chances are you’ve used the SWIFT system.
+If you’ve ever received or sent money overseas, chances are you’ve used SWIFT.
 SWIFT doesn't actually transfer or hold money, it's a messaging network used by financial institutions when processing international money transfers.

 For the past 50 years, the SWIFT network has provided the infrastructure that underpins the international movement of money.
 But in recent years, businesses and individuals have been looking to new financial technology to enable faster and more cost-efficient global payments.
 In this article, we’ll delve into what SWIFT is, how SWIFT payments work and what the new alternatives are.